HAS-Tools-2023/homework-nstrom01/Homework_Submissions/Weekly_Assignments/strom_HW3.md

+###
+### Grade
+3/3
+- This assignment was hard for a lot of people.
+We'll discuss more this week when I'm back.
+Hopefully you are feeling more on track after assignment 4.

+- Also please make sure to add a header and some more formatting for your markdown file to make it easier to read.
+I'll also talk about this in class on Tuesday.
+###

 # Week 3 Forecast explanation
 The forecast using python this week was a bit confusing and difficult for me.
 I was able to run some of the commands, but it took a few hours of messing around to realize I was getting nowhere and I started to run out of time.